rule

 Text 13

-It has only one wheel with twelve spokes [the months], six segments [the seasons] and three pieces to its hub [four month-periods], which in its entirety is known as a tropical year [samvatsara]; its axle is fixed on the top of Meru with Mānasottara at the other end.
-The wheel of the chariot of the sun is fixed there rotating on the mountain range of Mānasottara like a wheel of an oil-pressing machine.
+This vehicle has only one wheel with twelve spokes [the months], six segments [the seasons] and three pieces to its hub [four month periods], that in its entirety is known as a solar year [a samvatsara].
+Its axle is fixed on the top of Meru with Mānasottara at the other end.
+The wheel of the chariot of the sun being fixed there rotates to the mountain range of Mānasottara like a wheel of an oil press machine.

 Text 14